RanHuii/Leetcode/README.md

 # Leetcode
-This is my leetcode practice.
+This is my leetcode practice using C++.